bmeviauac01/datadriven/docs/homework/GitHub.md

 ![GitHub PR asking questions](images/github/github-question-in-pr.png)

 !!! warning "Please provide proof"
-    Please note, that if you think the evaluation made a mistake, you are required to support your question/complaint with proof (e.g. show how you tested your solution and prove that it worked).
+    Please note that if you think the evaluation made a mistake, you must support your question/complaint with proof (e.g., show how you tested your solution and prove that it worked).